 Are These Safe?
 Don't These Catch Fire?

-This resulted in the recall of over half a million units by 10 firms.
-Now, as you may be panicking based on that information — fear not!
-This spurred the creation of a dedicated safety standard pertaining directly to hoverboards by Underwriters' Laboratory, or UL.
-UL is an independent global safety science company that devises safety standards for a variety of products classes, and will test and certify specific products if they meet the standard.
-This standard is known as UL 2722 and was created to evaluate the safety of the electrical system on the hoverboard.
-In addition to the exhaustive battery of tests that UL conducts, they also have produced a video with helpful safety tips
+This resulted in the recall of over half a million units by ten firms.
+But don't panic!
+This occurrence spurred the creation of a dedicated safety standard pertaining directly to hoverboards by Underwriters' Laboratory, or UL.
+UL is an independent global safety science company that devises safety standards for a variety of product classes and will test and certify specific products if they meet the standard.
+This standard is known as UL 2722 and was created to evaluate the safety of the electrical system on a hoverboard.

-Now, enough with the doom and gloom — We consider the establishment of a UL safety certification standard for hoverboards and their battery systems to be an important advance, and like the Consumer Products Safety Commission (CPSC), we encourage readers to choose a hoverboard that has been UL certified.
+Now, enough with the doom and gloom — we consider the establishment of a UL safety certification standard for hoverboards and their battery systems to be an important advance.
+Like the Consumer Products Safety Commission (CPSC), we encourage readers to choose a hoverboard that has been UL certified.
 Now we can get to the fun stuff: Why would you want one?

 Why Would You Even Want One?